Nesar21/web-weaver/docs/README.md

    - Comply with website Terms of Service
    - Respect robots.txt and rate limits
    - Follow data protection laws (GDPR, CCPA)
-   - Don’t scrape copyrighted/personal data without permission
+   - Don't scrape copyrighted/personal data without permission

 3. **No Warranty**
-   - Extension provided “as-is”
+   - Extension provided "as-is"
    - No guarantees of accuracy or reliability
    - Use at your own risk